How to use Ayurvedic hair tea: DIY hair growth serum recipe

 Before

 Before I started with Bondi Boost, I was mostly using Shea Moisture Castor Oil shampoo, which was great but my hair gets sick of products quite quickly, so I need a few on rotation.
 If I keep using the same one, my hair ends up looking knotty and generally terrible.
 So I like to try new ones.
-My hair was getting really tired of Shea Moisture (which is nothing on the brand, I love their products) so Bondi Boost seemed to be a good alternative to test out.

 Review